 Proper lighting can enhance or ruin your guest bedroom design.
 If your guest room is an area where natural light can come in, you might consider hanging blackout curtains over the windows in guest rooms.
 This could be especially helpful if the room faces a busy street or the rising sun.
 During the day, your guests can let in as much light as they’d like.
 At night, they can enjoy a peaceful night’s sleep without interruption from an early sunrise.

 In your own home, you might be able to walk around with your eyes closed without running into anything.
 Your guests will not likely share that level of familiarity with your home.
 Guest rooms can benefit from sconces or lamps near the bed so your visitors won’t have to fumble around a dark room after shutting off a light.
-Localized lighting is also often less harsh than overhead lighting.
+Call an electrician malvern to set the new lightnings for you, if you are not well versed with installations.
+You can also try using localized lighting that is often less harsh than overhead lighting.

 Be sure to also check out our outdoor furniture collections to create a relaxing outdoor space to relax and entertain guests while they are staying at your home.